venkys-io/Code-Blogs/Trees/Medium/Kth_Largest_Element_in_a_BST/README.md

 The ability to efficiently find the Kth largest element in a BST is a valuable tool in these and many other fields where data analysis and decision-making rely on ordered data.

+## Test Cases

+Test Case 1:
+Input:
+5 3 7 2 null 6 8
+3
+Output:
+6

+Explanation:
+The provided input constructs a Binary Search Tree (BST) with the following structure:

+         5
+        / \
+       3   7
+      /   / \
+     2   6   8

+- We're asked to find the 3rd largest element in the BST.
+- In-order traversal of the BST would give us elements in ascending order.
+- So, the 3rd largest element would be the third element from the end of the in-order traversal sequence.
+- In this case, the in-order traversal sequence is [2, 3, 5, 6, 7, 8], and the 3rd largest element is 6.
+- Therefore, the output is 6, indicating the 3rd largest element in the BST.

+Test Case 2:
+Input:
+8 5 10 3 7 9 12
+4
+Output:
+9

+Explanation:
+The provided input constructs a Binary Search Tree (BST) with the following structure:

+         8
+        / \
+       5   10
+      / \  / \
+     3   7 9  12
+- We're asked to find the 4th largest element in the BST.
+- In-order traversal of the BST would give us elements in ascending order.
+- So, the 4th largest element would be the fourth element from the end of the in-order traversal sequence.
+- In this case, the in-order traversal sequence is [3, 5, 7, 8, 9, 10, 12], and the 4th largest element is 9.
+- Therefore, the output is 9, indicating the 4th largest element in the BST.